 industry,” he said.
 “Our automated farms can produce a wide variety of food and cash crops; they are

 inexpensive to operate; and generate rapid, robust harvests.”

-The next generation system features a new closed loop hydroponic drip irrigation system, which constantly recharges the plants with fresh nutrients.
+The next generation growing system features a new closed loop hydroponic drip irrigation system, which constantly recharges the plants with fresh nutrients.
 The system also features new Spectrum-Tuned/Low-Energy lighting that reduces energy costs and increases yields.